Subacute combined degeneration

 - Disorders of the small intestine, including Crohn disease

-- Problems absorbing nutrients, which can occur after gastrointestinal surgery
+- Problems absorbing nutrients, which can occur after gastrointestinal surgery, including weight loss surgery

 - Use of nitrous oxide (laughing gas), especially if used as a recreational drug

 - Weakness of the legs, arms, or other areas